|Specific Course Entry Requirements||

 Computer Science is a practical subject where students can apply the academic principles learned in the classroom to real-world systems.
 It’s an intensely creative subject that combines invention and excitement, and can look at the natural world through a digital prism.

-The content of this A-Level in Computer Science (H446) is divided into three components:
+Course Content: The content of this A-Level in Computer Science (H446) is divided into three components:

 Computer Systems Component (01) - 40% of qualification - This unit contains the majority of the content of the specification and is assessed in a written paper recalling knowledge and understanding.
 Component 01 will cover the characteristics of contemporary systems architecture and other areas including the following: